Adaptive degenerate space method for source term estimation using a backward Lagrangian stochastic model

 \section{Summary and Discussion}

-In this paper we have presented a general new approach for source term estimation, which is built to minimize the problem of degeneracy – the existence of many hypotheses with approximately the same probability for describing the source parameters.
-This adaptive approach relies on two concepts – the identification of the suspected points based on current measurements, and the prediction of the new detector's position.
+In this paper we have presented a new approach for an adaptive deployment of detectors, aimed to reduce the existence of many hypotheses with approximately the same probability for describing the source parameters.
+This adaptive approach relies on two concepts – the identification of the suspected points based on current measurements, and the prediction the effect of the new detector's position.